websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-navigation/navigation-menu-widget-reference.md

 | **Primary Navigation** | Primary Navigation is the main navigation for a page. |
 | **Secondary Navigation** | Secondary Navigation is a second level of navigation, possibly a sidebar or a separate menu within a page. |
 | **Social Navigation** | Social Navigation is for menus that contain links for sharing content on social media or similar tasks. |

-Alternately, users can choose a _Navigation Menu_ by clicking the _Select_ button.
+Alternately, you can choose a navigation menu by clicking the _Select_ button.

 ![Select the type of Navigation Menu.](./navigation-menu-widget-reference/images/02.png)

 ## Display Templates

-The *Display Template* option lets you select an [Widget Template](../displaying-content/customizing-widgets/styling-widgets-with-widget-templates.md) for Navigation Menus.
-Users can choose from one of the following:
+You can select a [Widget Template](../displaying-content/customizing-widgets/styling-widgets-with-widget-templates.md) for navigation menus:

 ![Select the Display Template.](./navigation-menu-widget-reference/images/03.png)